-Various scriptures in the Bible seem to indicate that Christians and earlier people who trusted in God did not go immediately to heaven when they died.
+Various scriptures in the Bible seem to indicate that Christians and people who lived before Jesus Christ was crucified, but trusted in God, did not go immediately to heaven when they died.
 We will consider several such scriptures.

-In John 11:11, following the death of Lazarus, Jesus declares, “Our friend Lazarus sleeps. . . .”
+And, in John 11:11, following the death of Lazarus, Jesus declares, “Our friend Lazarus sleeps. . . .”

 On page 195 of their book entitled When Critics Ask, Norman Geisler, Ph.D., and Thomas Howe, M.A., express the belief that, “’Sleep’ is an appropriate figure of speech for the death of the body since death is only temporary, awaiting the resurrection when the body will be awakened from its sleep.”
 In other words, when a person who has genuinely trusted in Jesus Christ as their Savior dies, his (or her) body will, figuratively speaking, “rest” or “sleep” where it is buried, until the day of its resurrection.
 However, that person’s spirit will instantly go to be with Christ.

-Clearly, Lazarus went to a different place than the rich man.
-“Abraham’s bosom” is a somewhat nebulous term that Strong’s Exhaustive Concordance of the Bible says, “is used of a place of blessedness with another.” (“Abraham’s bosom” is apparently not another term for “heaven,” as we will explain below.)
+Clearly, Lazarus went to a very different place than the rich man.
+“Abraham’s bosom” is a somewhat nebulous term that Strong’s Exhaustive Concordance of the Bible says, “is used of a place of blessedness with another.”
+This implies that “Abraham’s bosom” is not another term for “heaven,” as we will explain below.
 Hades, on the other hand, is “the region of departed spirits of the lost,” according to Strong’s.
-The lost are those who have not been justified by faith in God.
+“The lost” are those who have not been justified by faith in God.

 Another scripture that indicates Paradise (or Abraham’s bosom) is not the same as heaven is John 3:13, in which Jesus Christ, before His death and resurrection, said, “No one has ascended to heaven but He who came down from heaven, that is, the Son of Man. . . .”
-[Note: The Son of Man is a name by which Jesus frequently referred to Himself.
-For a discussion of the significance of the term “the Son of Man,” click on “Is Jesus Christ the Only Son of God?”]
+The Son of Man is a name by which Jesus frequently referred to Himself.
+[For a discussion of the significance of the term “the Son of Man,” click on “Is Jesus Christ the Only Son of God?”]

-Revelation 21 provides glimpses of the new earth – a world that is perfect in every respect – where everyone who has been justified by faith will subsequently live forever, after all the events that are mentioned in the Book of Revelation have transpired, including the passing away of the current heaven and the current earth.
+In any case, heaven is not the place where Christians and others who have been justified by faith will ultimately spend eternity.
+Instead, they will spend eternity on a new earth.
+Revelation 21 provides glimpses of the new earth – a world that is perfect in every respect – where everyone who has been justified by faith will subsequently live forever, following the events that are mentioned in the Book of Revelation, including the passing away of the current heaven and the current earth.